These short walks vary in scenery and terrain from needing some grunt to get up a mountain to skipping along in jandals beside a river.

 This short walk leads to a lookout, giving views of Mahau Sound, as well as Kaituna and Pelorus estuaries.

-The loop follow steep-sided gullies up on to the main ridge on the southern boundary of the Wither Hills Farm Park.
+The 45-minute loop follows steep-sided gullies up on to the main ridge on the southern boundary of the Wither Hills Farm Park.
 From here there are great views to the northwest of the Richmond Ranges, Wairau Valley, the north and northwest over Blenheim and out to Cloudy Bay.
 The route heads down an open ridge from Mt Vernon with a continuous view of Blenheim, out over the Wairau Lagoons and on a clear day across to Wellington's south coast.